rumaker/raspberrypijam/PITCHME.md

 ---
 ## JAM
  * Explore the PI
- * Example activty using Scratch to control electonics
+ * Example activity using Scratch to control electonics

 ---
 # THANK YOU